huntrar/scrape/README.md

 ## a command-line web scraping tool

 scrape is a rule-based web crawler and information extractor for the command-line.
 Regular expressions are used to control web traversal and text filtering.
 XPath support allows for more control over what content to extract.
-The acquired data may be consolidated into any number of files and in text, PDF, and/or HTML formats.
+Scraped content may be consolidated into any number of files, and in text, CSV, PDF, and/or HTML formats.

 ## Installation
     pip install scrape